Advertisement

 “Social media is causing harm to our kids, and I’m calling time on it,” he said.

-How old do you have to be to have social media in Australia?
+How old must you be to use social media in Australia?

 Under the new law, Australians must be at least 16 years of age to access social media platforms.